Shannon Te Ao

-Shannon Te Ao (born in Sydney in 1978) is a New Zealand artist and writer of Ngāti Tūwharetoa descent.
+Shannon Te Ao (born in Sydney in 1978) is a New Zealand artist and writer.
 He won the 2016 Walters Prize.

 Education

 Te Ao completed a Bachelor of Fine Arts (Honours) and a Graduate Diploma of Teaching at the University of Auckland.
+He has a master's degree from Massey University.

 Walters Prize

 Te Ao was the sole New Zealand artist selected for the 19th Biennale of Sydney in 2014.
-His video work two shoots that stretch far out (2013-2014) was shown at the Art Gallery of New South Wales for the Biennale.
+His video work two shoots that stretch far out (2013–2014) was shown at the Art Gallery of New South Wales for the Biennale.
 In 2015 the work was shown at City Gallery Wellington alongside drawings by Susan Te Kahurangi King in the exhibition Susan Te Kahurangi King and Shannon Te Ao: From the One I Call My Own.

 In March 2016 Te Ao was announced as a finalist for the biennial Walters Prize (New Zealand's largest visual arts prize) for the work.
 For his presentation in the Walters Prize exhibition at Auckland Art Gallery Te Ao showed two shoots that stretch far out in one room, and in a space leading in to the screening installed Okea ururoatia (never say die) (2016), made of living plants arranged on pallets and lit by hanging lights.
 He was announced as the winner on 30 September 2016; the award was judged by Doryun Chong.